fal-works/p5js-templates/docs/README.md

 ## More details

+You don't necessarily have to read all of these first, but if it helps.

 ### Using Git and GitHub

 - [Git](https://git-scm.com/) is a version control system, which will track changes to your code and do some other several jobs as well.